-With the holiday season just around the corner , here are some of the best destinations of 2019 for a solo-trip in India –
+With the holiday season just around the corner , here are some of the best destinations for a solo-trip in India –

 Very different from the rest of India, Tawang is dotted with monasteries.
 Situated in the farthest corner of the North-East, Tawang has the most photogenic terrain in India.
 Its snow-capped mountains, the warm and welcoming people, and its untouched natural beauty make it one of my top off-beat destinations for a solo-trip.
 Visiting Tawang can be a bit of a task for the permits you would require from the Government of India, but the peace and tranquillity of this place would leave you mesmerized for days on end.
 Arunachal Pradesh is very close to the international border.
 Therefore, one needs special permission to enter the state.
 Any person who is not a resident of the state of Arunachal Pradesh is required to have a permit to visit Arunachal Pradesh.
 Indian citizens need an Inner Line Permit (ILP) and foreign nationals need a Protected Areas Permit (PAP) for the same.
 Once you have the permit for Arunachal Pradesh, you can enter the state through any of the entry points.
 Indian citizens can obtain an inner line permit for Arunachal Pradesh either online or offline or at arrival.
 Some of the must-visit stopovers in Tawang are – Tawang Monastery, Bap Teng Kang, Tawang War Memorial, Sela Pass, Gorichen Peak, Madhuri Lake and many more.
 You can even ski in Pankang Teng Tso Lake, go on a day tour to Bum La Pass, go bird watching at Bhajagang Lake and much more.
 Avail Guwahati taxi service to travel to Tawang.